Magnetic field: Magnetic field lines

 An advantage of using magnetic field lines as a representation is that many laws of magnetism (and electromagnetism) can be stated completely and concisely using simple concepts such as the "number" of field lines through a surface.
-These concepts can be quickly "translated" to their mathematical form.
+These concepts can then be "translated" to their mathematical form.
 For example, the number of field lines through a given surface is the surface integral of the magnetic field.